Cleaner Commonwealth Fund (CCF)

-In 2012, the Kentucky Brownfield Redevelopment Program was granted funds from the U.S. Environmental Protection Agency (EPA) to establish a revolving loan fund for brownfield cleanups in Kentucky.
-The program has established the Cleaner Commonwealth Fund (CCF) to help public entities and nonprofits address pollutants at brownfield properties.
+In 2012, the Kentucky Brownfield Program was granted funds from the U.S. Environmental Protection Agency (EPA) to establish a revolving loan fund for brownfield cleanups in Kentucky.
+This fund, known as the Cleaner Commonwealth Fund (CCF), helps public entities and nonprofit (501c3) organizations address pollutants at brownfield properties.
 A portion of the funds is designated for low-interest or no-interest loans, while the other portion is designated for grants.

 CCF Now Accepting Loan Applications